YatharthKelkar/YatharthKelkar/README.md

 🔹 **Personal Portfolio** – A stylish personal website with stunning effects
 🔹 **Timer-Based Power Adapter** – An IoT project to automate power control
 🔹 **Bluetooth-Controlled Smart Light** – Motion sensor-based lighting system
+🔹 **Youtube clone** – A clone of youtube which replicates the exact of how youtube looks like

 💡 *More exciting projects on [GitHub](https://github.com/YatharthKelkar)!*